peteroupc/peteroupc.github.io/graphics.md

     * A vertex consists of an XYZ position, an XY texture coordinate, and an RGB vertex color.
     * For each color, the red component is 5 bits, the green, 5 bits, and the blue, 5 bits.

 4. Textures must have the same color format as vertex colors, or may employ a 4-, 16-, or 256-color palette with that color format.
 Texture rendering supports flips and repeats on either or both axes.
-Maximum image size of textures is 192 kibibytes.
+A texture's maximum image size is 192 kibibytes.
 5. Depth tests, clear colors, and fog colors are supported.
 6. The 3D graphics buffer's resolution is the same as the screen resolution.